PREAMBLE AND SUMMARY

 2.11.1.
 National Organization of Emergency Preparedness

-Act No. 387/2002 Coll. establishes the scope of powers of public authorities in managing the State in crisis situations outside a time of war and hostilities, the rights and obligations of legal entities and of individuals in preparing for emergencies outside a time of war and hostilities, and in resolution of these, and sanctions for breach of obligations established by this Act.
+Act No. 387/2002 Coll. on the Management of State in Crisis Situations Other than Time of War and State of War as Amended establishes the scope of competencies of public authorities in managing the State in crisis situations outside a time of war and hostilities, the rights and obligations of legal entities and of individuals in preparing for emergencies outside a time of war and hostilities and for their resolution, and sanctions for breach of obligations established by this act.
 Crisis management bodies include:

 The Security Council;